k-box/k-search-client-php/readme.md

 For release changelogs see the [Changelog document](./changelog.md)

-**For the 2.x release please refer to the branch [`2.x`](https://git.klink.asia/kadapters/adapterboilerplate/tree/2.x)**
+> **Important notices:**
+> - The composer package name has been changed to `k-box/k-search-client-php`
+> - The version numbering has been changed.
+Last version is `2.30`.

 ## Requirements

-- PHP 5.5.9 or above
+- PHP 5.6.4 or above
 - PHP GD library for image support with PNG library (some PHP installation might not have the library bundled)
 - CURL

-Tested on PHP 5.5.9, 5.6 and 7.0.
+Tested on PHP 5.6, 7.0 and 7.1.
 Runs on Windows, MacOS and Ubuntu 14.04+

-**This release supports K-Core API version 2.1 and 2.2**.
+> **This release supports K-Core/K-Search API version 2.1 and 2.2**.
+It is compatible with K-Core component up to version 2.6.1

 When configuring a K-Core connection please specify the API version, otherwise version 2.2 will be assumed.

 ## Usage